freaktechnik/jetpack-requestmod/README.md

 ran sync and blocks the request from getting sent/received.

 ## Getting Started
+Please first consider using [WebRequest.jsm](https://developer.mozilla.org/en-US/docs/Mozilla/JavaScript_code_modules/WebRequest.jsm) instead of this module.
+I hope to eventually move this module to WebRequest.jsm too, if possible.
+This will also add the possibility for normal events that can't modify requests.

 To install the module, run `npm install --save requestmod` in your extension's root directory.